 School Fee Assistance: Scholarships and Bursaries

-ISC schools are strongly committed to widening access and are make strenuous efforts to increase the amount they can offer in bursaries.
+ISC schools are strongly committed to widening access and are make strenuous efforts to increase the amount they can offer in school bursaries.
 Many private schools offer financial assistance in the form of scholarships to very able pupils or bursaries to pupils who can demonstrate the need for financial support.

 Help with school fees

 A third of pupils at ISC schools are on reduced fees and about 6,000 pupils pay no fees at all.
 Most of these are on means-tested bursaries – sometimes called assisted places.
 The school looks at what it is reasonable for you to afford and sets a fee accordingly.
 Some schools have just a few of these assisted places, others have a large number.
 At Christ’s Hospital school in Sussex, a boarding school, most of the pupils are on greatly reduced fees or pay nothing at all.